Intellect, Wisdom, Memory, Knowledge, Epistemology, Books On Sociology Of Knowledge

 Sociology of Knowledge: New Perspectives - Part

 The Hague and Leicester

 The paper shows that it is possible to work out a science-theoretical paradigm which avoids the pitfalls of both philosophical absolutism and sociological relativism.
 It suggests that instead of discussing criteria of a fictitious absolute end-state of knowledge, one might try to discover criteria and conditions for the advance of knowledge, non-scientific and scientific.
-A theory of this kind has the added advantage that it can be tested by, and can serve as a guide for, empirical studies of sciences and of knowledge generally.
-Also suggests that discussions about `value-freedom' should be abandoned in favour of enquiries into the use of scientific and non-scientific values in scientific work.

 The Sociology of Knowledge as a Tool for Research Into the History of Economic Thought

 Hill and Rouse's formulation of Mannheim's framework for the sociology of knowledge as a means of examining the history of economic thought is rejected although it is held that they render an important service to economics by arguing the need for employment of the sociology of knowledge as a research tool.
 Even Mannheim's authentic formulation of the sociology of knowledge suffered limitations which more recent work enables us to overcome.
 What is believed to be a superior sociology of knowledge framework for investigating the evolution of economic thought is constructed by joining the Berger-Luckmann model of legitimation with Habermas's philosophical anthropology.

 Comparing Nations in Mass Communication Research,